timothyrichards/albion_shopper/README.md

 This tool uses data from [The Albion Data Project](https://www.albion-online-data.com/) to populate the information on the page.

 Please consider downloading the [client](https://github.com/BroderickHyman/albiondata-client/releases) to help contribute marketplace data to this project!

-If you want to see this web app in action, check it out here: https://albionshopper.com/